mgcruz024/wdi-population/README.md

 ## Normalization

 Initial database was an attempt to combine World Bank indicators with continent data.
-The attempt highlighted anomalies such as unknown character codes, unmatched records, and duplicates that were seen through the use of join queries.
+The attempt highlighted anomalies such as unknown character codes, unmatched records, and duplicates through the use of [join queries](https://github.com/mgcruz024/wdi-population/blob/e7a261c1dcc20e592732467678e5840eccb088f3/main.sql#L145).
 Database became normalized by enforcing referential integrity in accordance with the ERD and updating/deleting/insertion methods.

 ## Analysis
 <img src="Screenshots/m7_view.png" width="550" height="300" />